berkeman/glansigt/_posts/2019-10-30-initialise.markdown

 accelerator.conf  dev/
 ```

-Project source files will go into the `dev` directory, and we'll talk
+Project source files will go into the `dev/` directory, and we'll talk
 more about that later.

 The file `accelerator.conf` contains the project's configuration.